-- (1) the rights issue ... must be conditional on approval by shareholders in general meeting by a resolution on which any controlling shareholders and their associates or ... shall abstain from voting in favour; - (2) ... - (3) the issuer must set out in the circular to shareholders: - (a) the purpose of the proposed rights issue ..., together with the total funds expected to be raised and a detailed breakdown and description of the proposed use of proceeds. ...; and - (b) ..."
+- (a) the rights issue must be conditional on approval by shareholders in general meeting by a resolution on which any controlling shareholders and their associates or ... shall abstain from voting in favour. ...; - (b) the issuer shall set out in the circular to shareholders the purpose of the proposed rights issue, together with the total funds expected to be raised and a detailed breakdown and description of the proposed use of proceeds. ...; and - (c) ..."